Updated on 02/06/2026

 1. ‘Paper has more patience than people’.
 Elucidate.

 Ans.
 Anne Frank felt lonely in the world.
 She had loving parents, an elder sister and a number of friends.
 But she was not intimate with anyone.
-She could talk to them about everyday common matters.
+She could talk to them about common everyday matters.
 But she could not express her inner feelings to them.
-She wanted a patience listener.
-But she found that people had no patience to listen her.
+She wanted a patient listener.
+But she found that people had no patience to listen to her.
+She wanted to share her ideas.
 So she decided to maintain a diary.
-A diary has more patience than man.
-One can express thoughts freely.
-The diary does not get bored.
+A diary is not a human being.
+It has a lot more patience than man.
+One can express one’s thoughts freely.
+The diary does not get boring.
 It is a true friend.
-That is why she says that paper has more patience than people.
+It never rejects the offer of friendship.
+That is why Anne Frank says that paper has more patience than people.

 2. Write a short paragraph on Anne’s character.

 Ans.
-Anne Frank was young Jewish girl.
+Anne Frank was a young Jewish girl.
 She lived with her parents in Germany.
 She had loving parents, an elder sister and a number of friends.
 But she was not intimate with anyone.
-She could not express her inner feelings to them.
-She wanted a patience listener.
+She could talk to them about common everyday matters.
+But she could not express her inner feelings to them.
+She wanted a patient listener.
 So she decided to maintain a diary.
-She named her diary, Kitty.
-In diary, she gives a tragic memories faced by her family.
-She reproduced about her school days.
+She named her diary Kitty.
+In the diary, she gives a tragic account of the difficulties faced by her family.
+This chapter is about her school days.
 She was in the habit of talking in class.
-So Mr. Keesing, her maths teacher gave her an essay to write on the subject ‘A Chatterbox'.
+Mr. Keesing was her Maths teacher.
+He was annoyed with Anne as she talked a lot in the class.
+He asked her to write an essay on the subject ‘A Chatterbox.